TharunReddy0309/INTELLIGRADER/README.md

 ---

-## 💡 Feedback & Contributions
+## Feedback & Contributions
-I am actively exploring new ways to enhance teaching and learning experiences through AI.
-If you have thoughts, suggestions, or feedback on how to push this project further, I would love to hear from you!
+We are actively exploring new ways to enhance teaching and learning experiences through AI.
+If you have thoughts, suggestions, or feedback on how to push this project further, we would love to hear from you!